INTERTECHNICA-BUSINESS-SOLUTIONS-SRL/palantir-in-a-box-google-ai-agents-course-capstone/README.md

 Beyond simple automation, this project showcases **enterprise-grade patterns** for multi-agent orchestration, intelligent tool integration and automated report generation.
 It transforms the abstract concept of "AI Agents" into a deployable, audit-ready architecture capable of rigorous strategic reasoning.

+## ⚡ Quickstart

+**Prerequisite:** Python **3.12.2** or higher is required.

+1.  **Configure Environment**
+    Create a `.env` file in the root directory using the structure provided in the `.env.example` file.
+    *   *Provide your `GOOGLE_API_KEY` to enable model access.*

+2.  **Initialize Virtual Environment**
+    Create and activate a Python virtual environment to manage dependencies in isolation.

+3.  **Run the Analysis**
+    Launch and execute the `intelligence_analyst.ipynb` notebook.
+    *   *This will automatically install all the necessary dependencies and execute the full analysis workflow.*

+> **ℹ️ Stability Note:** Due to the stochastic nature of Agentic AI and high computational load, the workflow may occasionally fail to retrieve evidence or complete execution.
+If this occurs, **restarting the notebook usually resolves the issue**.
+Basic retry mechanisms are implemented, and advanced guardrails may be planned for future releases.

 ## 🔎 Core Intelligence Analysis Workflow

 The system follows a structured, 7-phase analytical process designed to mirror professional intelligence tradecraft.
 Each phase is executed by a dedicated Agent Factory, ensuring strict separation of concerns: